Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 4.1 Page Doesn’t Exist, but Other Site Links to It

-Getting an external link to a page that you then remove or redirect rather than usual.
+Getting an external link to a page that you then remove or redirect, rather than the usual.
 Google will still detect the old link because it still exists on the other website.

-How to fix: If the page does not exist but has been linked to from another site, there’s no other way to fix this but to reach out to the external site’s owner and request them to update their link to your new spot.
+How to fix: If the page does not exist but has been linked to from another site, there’s no other way to fix this other than to reach out to the external site’s owner and request that they update their link to your new spot.

 4.2 Page Generates Non-200 Status Codes